mizzleinetimi/jacker/PRIVACY.md

-# Privacy Policy for Img2LaTeX
+# Privacy Policy for jackqr

-**Last Updated: November 1, 2025**
+**Last Updated: December 3, 2025**

 ## Overview

-Img2LaTeX is committed to protecting your privacy.
+jackqr is committed to protecting your privacy.
 This privacy policy explains our data collection, usage, and storage practices.

 ## TL;DR - Our Privacy Promise

 **We collect ZERO personal data.
 Everything runs on your device.
-Your images and documents never leave your iPhone.**
+Your documents, flashcards, and study materials never leave your phone.**

 ---